hiibolt/KnowledgeBase/pages/Key Speaker Notes - Feb 7th.md

 	  It's important to note that some data is unclean.
 What then?
 	  We must use different segments differently according.

-	  First, we must disentangle the
+	  First, we must disentangle the action policies, creating decision pools and encoding them into different skills.